handofthecode/handy_location_inputs/README.md

-# HandyLocationInputs
+# Handy Location Inputs
-HandyLocationInputs is a rails gem/engine for adding powerful location inputs to your forms.
+Handy Location Inputs is a rails gem/engine for adding powerful location inputs to your forms.
 It allows you to guarentee your Country, State, and City names will be uniform without the UX penalties of Select Boxes.

 ## Requirements
 Rails with turbolinks and bulma css.
 (Future versions will remove the dependency on Bulma.)